Is a myth keeping you from having a mammogram? For your health's sake, know the facts.

 "I'm just as likely get cancer from the mammogram radiation."

 THAT'S A MYTH.
 By age 50, about one in ten women has been diagnosed with breast cancer.
+One in eight women in the Northwest will get breast cancer in her lifetime.
 According to Harvard Medical School's Department of Radiology, the risk of breast cancer from screening radiation is less than one in one million.
 So, the odds of a mammogram saving your life are far greater than causing any possible harm.

 Legacy keeps radiation levels as low as possible with state-of-the art equipment that is routinely calibrated, inspected, and tested against American College of Radiation standards.
 Learn more about radiation safety.